10 Vintage Trucks That Never Went Out of Style

 These classic trucks are still seen on the road today—and their old age and storied pasts make them all the more desirable to drive.

-This truck was originally used as a freight hauler to carry loads between Sacramento and Richmond, California.
+It’s always fascinating to look at old trucks and imagine their various owners—and uses—over time.
+This charming 1928 Fageol, for instance, was originally used as a freight hauler to carry loads between Sacramento and Richmond, California.
 After that, it was bought by a farmer who used it to deliver hay to the animals around the farm.

 1929 Ford AA

-This old 1929 truck has an express bed, no turn signals, and can only get up to 30 mph, but you sure would look cool driving it.
+This vintage Ford has an express bed, no turn signals, and can only reach speeds up to 50 kph, but you sure would look cool driving it!

 1934 Dodge pickup

-It took 82 years for this vintage truck to develop its rusty look.
-In its younger years, it worked on a farm before it was put in storage and then sat in a junkyard.
+It took nearly nine decades for this old truck to develop its rusty patina.
+In earlier days, it was put to work on a farm until it was relegated to storage, and then to a junkyard.
 The insides of the car have been restored, but the owners decided to keep the rustic charm on the outside.

-This Ford truck weighs one and a half tons and the first owners used it as a logging truck.
-After that, it was used to haul hay, oats, and crops.
-If you think these old trucks look strange, wait until you see the craziest cars ever built.
+This Ford truck weighs one-and-a-half tons and the first owners used it as a logging truck.
+After that, it was used to haul hay, oats and other cash crops.

 1948 rail-back Chevy